hakril/PythonForWindows/doc/source/internals.rst

     * The name of the API
     * The number of arguments

-With that I generate the correct x64 stub (using :mod:`windows.native_exec.simple_x64`).
-With the function:
+Then I generate the correct x64 stub (using :mod:`windows.native_exec.simple_x64`) with the function:

 .. function:: generate_syswow64_call